agentultra/lean-4-hackers/index.md

 type: `IO Unit`.

 If you have used Lean 3 you might notice that this is rather different.
-We no longer need to import anything.
+We no longer need to import `system.io` or "open" it.
 Also we have `IO` and `Unit` with caps instead of `io unit`.
+We even have this nice substitution string, `s!"World, {hello}!"` instead of concatenating strings.
 And finally we have `IO.println` instead of `put_str`.
-They're essentially different languages.
+There's enough here to show that these are very different languages.

 To compile and run this program head to your shell and run:

-    $ leanpkg build bin
+    $ lake build

 After some output, if everything was successful, you should be able to run our first Lean 4 program: